-If you submit an Order Form for any OpenAthens services, you accept that the Order Form and the following terms and conditions create a legally binding contract between your institution, organisation or company and Eduserv.
+If you submit an Order Form for any OpenAthens services, you accept that the Order Form and the following OpenAthens Terms and Conditions create a legally binding contract between your institution, organisation or company and Jisc Services Limited (JSL).
 These terms and conditions also govern trials of OpenAthens services.
-Therefore please read these OpenAthens Contract Terms and Conditions carefully and only submit an Order Form if the terms and conditions are acceptable to your institution, organisation or company.
+Therefore please read these OpenAthens Terms and Conditions carefully and only submit an Order Form if the terms and conditions are acceptable to your institution, organisation or company.

-This change is introduced in accordance with clause 6 of the terms and conditions and is effective from 25 May 2018.
+These changes are introduced in accordance with clause 6 of the terms and conditions and are effective from 1 September 2019.

-These OpenAthens Contract Terms and Conditions apply to all OpenAthens services supplied by Eduserv and used by the Customer.
+These OpenAthens Terms and Conditions apply to all OpenAthens services supplied by JSL and used by the Customer.